Kids who Play the Blame Game Lose

-When children excuse themselves by blaming others they miss the point of correction and justify their poor responses.
+When children excuse themselves by blaming others they miss the point of correction, not seeing correction as a gift and justify their poor responses.
 Underlying their thinking is often a misbelief that correction reveals that they’re inadequate, unworthy, or even stupid.
 This misunderstanding of correction often hinders significant progress.
 After all, one of the ways we learn something is through correction.

 The Value of Taking Responsibility

 Admitting your fault in a given situation isn’t optional.
 In fact, taking responsibility for your part of the problem is the first step toward improvement.
 We would suggest you clearly ask a child, “What did you do wrong?”
 Ask in a gentle way, not accusing.
 This allows your child to admit what he or she did wrong.
 The Bible calls it confession.
 Children must take responsibility for their part of the problem in order for change to take place.

 Unfortunately, many parents encourage their children to defend themselves or blame others because of the way they approach the confrontation.
 When you enter a room and ask the question, “What happened here?” or “Who started it?” you are encouraging kids to rationalize, justify, blame, or defend their actions.